GaneshKandu/kdbv/README.md

 # Auto Upgrade tool
 > upgrade your mysql database to current latest version from older version

+## How its works
+Like the source files in our project,the database is constantly changing too.
+That’s why we also need a way to track the changes of database versioning but using ```kdbv``` you don't need to keep track of changes just run make to create ```kdbv database``` and deploy with your latast change and run ```update``` function to change database automaticly database upgraded thats is it

 #### Give star to libarary if you like **[STAR++](https://github.com/GaneshKandu/kdbv/stargazers)**

 ## Features